omkarcloud/google-maps-scraper/README.md

   Gmaps.places(queries, sort=[Gmaps.SORT_BY_RATING_DESCENDING])
   ```

-- To sort first by reviews and then by those without a website (great leads for web development services):
+- To sort first by reviews and then by those without a website:

   ```python
   Gmaps.places(queries, sort=[Gmaps.SORT_BY_REVIEWS_DESCENDING, Gmaps.SORT_BY_NOT_HAS_WEBSITE])